Julian Simmons

-Julian Lanus Simmons (born 27 March 1952) is a Northern Irish broadcaster, best known for his work as a long-serving continuity announcer on UTV.
+Julian Lanus Simmons (born 27 March 1952) is a broadcaster from Northern Ireland, best known for his work as a long-serving continuity announcer on UTV.

 Early life

 Simmons was born in Kent, England on 27 March 1952.
 His parents were Pearl and Alan, both from London.
 Simmons later moved with his parents to Northern Ireland when his father was moved there by his company Morley's.
 Simmons attended Belmont Primary School and Methodist College.
 Simmons had an interest in drama at a young age; he held puppet shows at his home.
 Before his broadcasting career began, Simmons worked for McCalla Travel, and later worked for Air Canada in Belfast and London between 1978 and 1997, combining this with his announcing work for UTV.